-- Used often in Doctor Who between the Doctor and Jack, although at the time neither were part of military organisations.
+- Used often in between the Doctor and Jack, although at the time neither were part of military organisations.
 (The Doctor is/was a UNIT employee but hates their constant saluting, and Jack has served in both World War 1 and 2.
 More than once.)
 Usually, it shows the respect between the two characters.
 The final salute given between them shows Jack's thanks, and Ten's final goodbye.

 - In The Day of the Moon, Rory poses as an American military officer and salutes NASA security.
 He gives the British salute by mistake, which goes neatly with his inability to fake an American accent.